Coolnaid/quickdraw-neural-network/README.md

 # backend
-1. fetch data using quickdrawdatagroup if folders already exist in the same directory as 'quickdraw_dataset.py' with the hierarchy quickdraw/data for each doodle type (such as 'cat' or 'car) there will be no additional files donwloaded
+1. fetch data using quickdrawdatagroup
+    - if folders already exist in the same directory as 'quickdraw_dataset.py' with the hierarchy quickdraw/data for each doodle type (such as 'cat' or 'car) there will be no additional files donwloaded
 2. convert data from vector into 28x28 png and a stroke width of 3 which helps increase variation for training
-3. create neural network using feed forward structure where each neuron connects to every other neuron input layer with 28x28 pixels (784) inputs each of the 3 hidden layers utilizes ReLU activation use softmax at the end to turn raw score into probabilities
+3. create neural network using feed forward structure where each neuron connects to every other neuron
+    - input layer with 28x28 pixels (784) inputs
+    - each of the 3 hidden layers utilizes ReLU activation
+    - use softmax at the end to turn raw score into probabilities
 4. calculate prediction accuracy with cross entropy loss
-5. backpropagation with one hot encoding update weights and biases accordingly
+5. backpropagation with one hot encoding
+    - update weights and biases accordingly
 6. save model to model.npz
 7. training loop
-    create a batch
+    - create a batch
-    forward pass
+    - forward pass
-    compute loss
+    - compute loss
-    backpropagation
+    - backpropagation
-    update weights
+    - update weights
-    trach accuracy and print for each epoch
+    - track accuracy and print for each epoch

 # frontend (streamlit)
 1. import 'load_model" from 'quickdraw_dataset.py' as well as streamlit, PIL.Image, and streamlit_drawable_canvas
 2. create 700x700 white canvas with black stroke color
 3. process canvas input
-    convert canvas to grayscale, resize to 28x28 (model input), and flatten array load model and feed array
+    - convert canvas to grayscale, resize to 28x28 (model input), and flatten array
+    - load model and feed array
 4. select highest probablity and print result

 # default parameters and utilization